Shangamesh2805/ML-Classification_Models/README.md

 **LOGISTIC REGRESSION :**

       It's a supervised ML algorithm majorly used for classification related problems.
 It works by classifying the datapoints by implementing a sigmoid curve.
 Its an "S" shaped curve.

+**SVM (SUPPORT VECTOR MACHINE):**

+      It is also an supervised classification model.It works by vectors in the frame.It forms a hyperplane between vectors and classifies them into different classes.
+More complex problems would have higher dimensional space for classification.